SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

  You can load the newly generated bigwig files and fooptrints with`IGV <http://software.broadinstitute.org/software/igv/>`_ together with the signals and peaks detected by nf-core.
 Are the bigwig files performed by nf-core and HINT comparable?
 Check for example the genomic profiles around the genes GATA6 and POU5F1 again.

-Step2: TF binding site prediction
+Step 3: TF binding site prediction
 -----------------------------------

 An important question when doing footprint analysis is to evaluate which TF motifs overlap with footprints and evaluate the ATAC-seq profiles around these motifs.
 RGT suite also offers a tool for finding motif predicted binding sites (MPBSs).